Finding a Top Financial Advisor Firm in Westlake, Ohio

 Cornerstone Wealth Management

-Fee-only financial advisor firm Cornerstone Wealth Management has the third-largest amount in client assets and more than 330 clients.
+Fee-only financial advisor firm Cornerstone Wealth Management has the third-largest amount in client assets and more than 370 clients, 302 of which are individual clients.
 The firm’s advisors offer financial guidance to non-high-net-worth and high-net-worth individuals, retirement plans, trusts, estates, charitable organizations and corporations.

 The firm doesn’t require a minimum account size.
-Firm qualifications include the certified financial planner (CFP), certified public accountant (CPA) and accredited investment fiduciary (AIF) designations.
+Firm qualifications include the certified financial planner (CFP) and certified public accountant (CPA) designations.

 Cornerstone Wealth Management Background